 Another report from the British Gambling Commission released in Feb 2018 shows that only 33% of all respondents think that gambling is fair and can be trusted.
 In addition, 41% believe that gambling is associated with criminal activity.

 The British Gambling Commission recently published their Strategy 2018-2021 , which points out that trust and transparency are still the most prominent concerns in the internet gambling industry.
 In the UK, in 2008, 49% of the players betting on online casinos trusted that the house is not cheating.
 This number decreased to 34% in 2018.
 In the same time, 51% of the respondents gamble online.

-So how can we turn the ship around, improve the casino’s reputation and gain customers’ trust?
-Blockchain can ensure trust, transparency and data integrity by providing an undeniable truth about the outcome of a game by utilizing cryptography, smart contracts, and underlying technologies.
+So how can we turn the ship around, improve the casino’s reputation, and gain customers’ trust?
+Blockchain in gambling can ensure trust, transparency, and data integrity by providing an undeniable truth about the outcome of a game by utilizing cryptography, smart contracts, and underlying technologies.
 How can casinos benefit from that?
 Increasing trust amongst customers means:

 More players betting in your casino

 Imagine how your numbers would look like if you can regain the trust of those who have doubts in your casino’s fairness?
 Trust is good for business and you can have it with integrating blockchain in gambling!
 So if you’d like to talk about opportunities and solutions, give us a shout.
 Let’s build something great together!